The purpose of this document is to prepare the text for the Gulf Wars site book and provide a clear set of guidelines for the battles at Gulf Wars.

 There are 4 main entries to the castle.
 The Main Gate is on the north face, and has doors made from wood that can be closed to simulate the effect of a drawbridge being up.
 On the west face is Alexandria’s breach, which has two openings approximately 3.5’ wide separated by around 6 feet.
 On the east side is Black Widow’s Breach and the New Gate.
 Black Widow’s Breach is similar in layout to Alexandria’s Breach.
 The ground around the outside walls is built up so that the height from the ground to the top of the wall is around 5-6 feet, and the distance from the ground to the top of the crenulation is only around 4’ feet.

 This scenario will be run twice, with each side playing both the role of the attackers or the defenders.
-This year it will be a limited resurrection battle.
-Each defender will have 4 resurrections (5 lives), and can resurrect at will in the center of the castle (shown on map).
-The attackers can resurrect every 3 minutes, provided that they are at one of the two resurrection points at each 3 minute mark (total of 19 resurrections-20 lives).
+Attackers will have unlimited resurrections, defenders will have no resurrections.
 At the start of each run, the attackers will be arrayed outside the castle, with all attackers no closer to the walls than 50 feet away.
 All defenders must start in the inside of the castle.
-At the lay on, the attackers may commence with the seige.
+At the lay on, the attackers may commence with the siege.
 All gates and breaches will be considered closed at the start of the battle.
 To simulate the effects of siege, at 5 minute intervals the castle will become weaker.
 The weaknesses will follow this order:

 Ramps are governed by the following rules:

-- A ramp cannot be placed in the crenellation in a defensive fashion.
+4. A ramp cannot be placed in the crenelation in a defensive fashion.

-On the inside of the crenellations, there will be a 3 foot diameter semi-circular landing zone.
+On the inside of the crenelations, there will be a 3 foot diameter semi-circular landing zone.
 These zones will be marked.
 The zones are governed by the following rules:

 Victory in the castle battle will be accorded thusly: